jdoleary/Spellmasons/docs/CriticalPath.md

     - Server customization (like Worms Armageddon)
         - Turn time
         - Pvp mode (more factions)
-    - Spell ideas:
-        - A "Long Shot" Spell that increases your cast range (but maybe you can't cast close so you're only a sniper)
-        - vortex
-        - grappling hook
-        - confuse
-        - Auras that combine with other spells (poison + aura = thorns aura or DOT)
-        - Bleed like blood seeker from Dota
     - Perks | "upgrades" with some random attributes
         - % chance to get more stamina on level start
         - start level with 2x mana